Table of Contents

 So why Iranians are so well educated?
 Three simple reasons.

 Second.
-Currently Iran is a quite closed country, government is censoring Internet and propaganda is flying all over the place.
+Currently, Iran is a quite closed country, the government is censoring the Internet and propaganda is flying all over the place.
 And I believe they see knowledge as something associated with freedom and aspiration.

 7. Crazy Drivers

 I usually have no issue with people driving like maniacs.
 It happens everywhere.
-Of course it may come across as a culture shock to many people from better organised countries.
-But I have been in so many crazy destinations that I have a culture shock every single time I get into the car in Europe.
+Of course, it may come across as a culture shock to many people from better-organised countries.
+But I have been in so many crazy destinations that I have a culture shock every single time I get into the car in Europe, not the other way around.

-I though that after Benin I have seen everything and there is no surprising me in this field.
-Oh how naive and wrong of me that was.
+I thought that after Benin and Georgia I have seen everything and there is no surprising me in this field.
+Oh, how naive and wrong of me that was.

 8. Iran – Nose Job Capital of the World

-That goes without saying when face is the only feature ‘to show’.
-Iranian Girls are known for using a lot of make up, they are 2nd importer in the world; just after Saudi.
+Of all Iran interesting facts, this one took me the longest to discover, but it kind of goes without saying when a face is the only feature ‘to show’.
+Iranian Girls are known for using a lot of makeup, they are the 2nd importer in the world; just after Saudi.
 So I’m not surprised that nose operations are so popular here.

 But there is a funny way how I learned about it.
-One day when I was travelling I have seen a teenage boy with a plaster on his nose and though yes accidents happens.
-Than the next day I saw another one and I started to think that men in Iran are quick to hand to hand fights.
+One day when I was travelling I have seen a teenage boy with a plaster on his nose and though yes accidents happen.
+Then the next day I saw another one and I started to think that men in Iran are quick to hand to hand fights.

 When I saw her it all became clear.
 She told me that they keep those plasters longer than they should just to show off they had an operation!

-In Iran everyone pays attention to noses.
-It is national obsession, just after sweets.
+In Iran, everyone pays attention to noses.
+It is a national obsession, just after sweets.
 Many times I had to explain that I did not have a nose job myself!

 And many times there was picture taking involved so they could show it to their doctor.
-Who would think that my nose is so good looking.
+Who would think that my nose is so good looking?Nobody believed my nose is real!
+I took it as a compliment #nosejobsClick To Tweet

 9. The Hijab Rule

+Another one of Iran interesting facts is a rule of wearing hijab.
 Yes, it is mandatory in Iran to cover your head.
 Even when you are a tourist.
-As a tourist you should always dress modestly in Muslim countries but it is a first country I had to cover my head, even in Oman where women were full chador.
+As a tourist, you should always dress modestly in Muslim countries but it is a first country I had to cover my head, even in Oman where women were full chador.

-Woman in Iran are very stylish and they try to express themselves with clothes as much as possible.
-Colourful scarfs, stylish “manteau” which are kind of an overcoat.
+Women in Iran are very stylish and they try to express themselves with clothes as much as possible.
+Colourful scarfs, stylish “manteau” which is kind of an overcoat.
 It is not uncommon to see hair exposed under small loose fitting scarves.
 And after observing women in Iran I went that way as well, with almost all my hair uncovered.

-I had no problems with wearing a scarf and I kind of liked the whole thing.
-I’m a tourist and it was interesting experience and I knew it has an end date.
+I had no problems with wearing a scarf and I, kind of, liked the whole thing.
+I’m a tourist and it was an interesting experience and I knew it has an end date.

-But if I would live in Iran and would have to; I would be biggest protester against this rule.
-Woman should be able to decide about their own clothing, and that goes without saying!
+But if I would live in Iran and would have to; I would be the biggest protester against this rule.
+Women should be able to decide about their own clothing, and that goes without saying!

 10. People in Iran are just too nice!

-It is partly an effect of taarof and guests being ‘friends of God’ but I believe that it goes way beyond cultural and social restrains.
+It is partly an effect of taarof and guests being ‘friends of God’ but I believe that it goes way beyond cultural and social restraints.
+If I have to think about one famous thing about Iran that would be 100% how nice and welcoming people are there for foreigners and travellers.

-It is the the most amazing country I have travelled in and I have millions examples to prove my point.
-People go great lengths to host you, to help you to have the best experience possible.
+It is the most amazing country I have travelled in and I have millions of examples to prove my point.
+People go to great lengths to host you, to help you to have the best experience possible.

 Iran you have stolen my heart!
-As much as Israel did few years ago!
+As much as Israel did a few years ago!

 Some of the pictures in this article have been taken by an amazing photographer Boris Le Montagner from Boris Lemon Photos.